wankdanker/node-datagram-stream/README.md

 var udp = require('datagram-stream');

 var stream = udp({
+    address   : '0.0.0.0'   //address to bind to
-    unicast    : '127.0.0.1'       //unicast ip address to send to , port     : 5555              //udp port to send to and listen on });
+    , unicast : '127.0.0.1' //unicast ip address to send to , port    : 5555        //udp port to send to and listen on });

 //pipe whatever is received to stdout